-For additional details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for ASUS.
+For additional details on reinstallation of the motherboard and any peripheral components of the motherboard refer to the motherboard user manual for the Asrock Desk Mini B660 Motherboard.

-Selective Treatment/ Special Handling Per Annex VII, Directive 2012/19/EU: The motherboard is a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.
+Selective Treatment/ Special Handling Per Annex VII, Directive 2012/19/EU: The STOP motherboard is a printed circuit board of greater than 10 sq. cm and must be removed from the device and must be disposed of, or recovered, in compliance with the requirements of Directive 2008/98/EC.